Ashanti (singer): Philanthropy

 In 2003, Ashanti partnered with LidRock and the San Francisco-based Family Violence Prevention Fund (FVPF) to raise awareness about the issue of domestic violence during National Domestic Violence Awareness Month and to distribute the "Rain on Me" mini-movie using LidRock's unique platform.
 Proceeds from the $5 mini-disc went towards helping to stop domestic violence.
 Ashanti also recorded a public service announcement that appeared in more than 4,000 film screens and reached millions of people.
 Ashanti also gives back by raising money for sickle cell research and she is active in helping the Make-A-Wish Foundation stating, "I'll go and do just about anything for them."
 In 2005, Ashanti helped by recording public service announcement and raising money for the Southeast Asia tsunami disaster.
 Later that year, she helped raise money for the Hurricane Katrina victims and storm evacuees.

 Ashanti receiving Boys & Girls Clubs of America Youth of the Year Ambassador Award in 2012.
 Also pictured is Representative Terri Sewell.

 In November 2009, Ashanti joined the crew of ABC's Extreme Makeover: Home Edition.
 In the episode, which aired on January 24, 2010, the singer assisted in the rebuilding of the Powell Family home in Buffalo, New York.
 The efforts from the show expanded significantly to include not just the family home but the entire neighborhood surrounding it.
 In 2013, Ashanti featured on the 19-track compilation album Songs for a Healthier America, a collaborative project by the Partnership for a Healthier America, whose honorary chair is Michelle Obama, and Hip Hop Public Health.
 Her song "Just Believe" also featured Artie Green, Gerry Gunn, Robbie Nova and Chauncey Hawkins.
 Additionally, she is affiliated with the Jumpstart reading program, the Tupperware Brand and the Boys and Girls Club of America.

 Personal life

 Ashanti dated Nelly from 2003 to 2013 after meeting at the 2003 Grammy Awards.
 The two began dating again in 2023.
 In December 2023, it was reported that the couple were expecting their first child together and had married on December 27, 2023.
 In April 2024, Ashanti confirmed her pregnancy and the couple's engagement in Essence magazine.
-On July 18, 2024, the couple welcomed their first child.
+On July 18, 2024, the couple welcomed their first child, a boy named Kareem Kenkaide Haynes.
 In 2025, she and Nelly began starring in their own reality series, Nelly & Ashanti: We Belong Together.